 How is the course structured?

-· Weekly interactive workshops of 2 hours, which will be recorded in case you cannot attend
+· Weekly interactive workshops of 1.5 to 2 hours, which will be recorded in case you cannot attend

 · An optional weekly online space for questions, in case you need to further discuss specific challenges or issues that you are facing

-· Weekly assignments to ground your learning into your own context and daily practices
+· Weekly assignments to ground your learning into your own context and daily practices, with expert feedback

-· Weekly care practices to expand your emotional capacities over time
+· Daily practices to expand your emotional capacities over time

 · Additional learning materials in the form of curated readings, bonus videos of presentations given by climate-resilience leaders, selected podcasts… to dive deeper into specific topics